Kingdom Coming: In popular culture

 The tune to "Kingdom Coming" features in several cartoons.
 Metro-Goldwyn-Mayer made use of it in The Three Little Pups, (with Droopy) and Billy Boy, as well as in Michael Lah's Blackboard Jumble and Sheep Wrecked.
 The piece is whistled throughout all four pictures by a dimwitted wolf character voiced by Daws Butler (using the same slow Southern drawl he would later employ for Huckleberry Hound).
 This wolf character has no official name, but is commonly referred to as "Jubilo Wolf", in reference to "Year of Jubilo".
 It also occasionally appears in Warner Bros. cartoons, such as being used throughout the 1938 Porky Pig cartoon Injun Trouble and its 1945 remake Wagon Heels, and the closing scenes of the 1945 Bugs Bunny cartoons The Unruly Hare and Hare Trigger.

 Some films exercise it.
+In Too Busy to Work (1932) Will Rogers (as Jubilo) sings it along with costar Marian Nixon.
 In The Telegraph Trail (1933), John Trent (John Wayne) whistles this tune.
 It is instrumental background music in The Horse Soldiers (1959) (also starring Wayne).
 In Meet Me in St. Louis (1944), Esther Smith (Judy Garland) sings new lyrics, written for the movie, to the tune of "Year of Jubilo".
 The lyrics are in standard English and are inoffensive, with no reference to slavery, the Civil War, or any other controversial subject.